 We believe that people thrive when nature thrives.
-Our personal, community and economic wellbeing are all inextricably linked.
-A healthy environment provides us with fresh air to breath, clean water to drink, healthy soils to grow our crops in, medicine to heal us and helps to mitigate the affects of climate change.
+Our personal, social and economic wellbeing are all inextricably linked with our land and sea.
+A healthy environment provides us with fresh air to breathe, clean water to drink, healthy soils for growing our crops, and medicine to heal us.
+Resilient ecosystems help to mitigate the effects of climate change.

-But our environment and biodiversity is in decline; more than 1,700 species and ecological communities are known to be threatened or at risk of extinction.
+But our environment and our biodiversity are in decline; more than 1,700 species and ecological communities are known to be threatened or at risk of extinction.

 By restoring Australia’s fragile and diverse ecosystems and habitat, we restore local economies with them, helping to create healthy, productive landscapes where people and nature can thrive.